 This what happened in 2018:

-Welcome to the annual Selsey Walking and Outdoor Festival now in its 5th year with new events and firm favourites.
+The Selsey Walking and Outdoor Festival completed its 5th year with new events and firm favourites.

 We have a fabulous week of walks, cycling, natural history, snorkelling and we have not forgotten toddlers and those with limited mobility and their carers.
 You will have the opportunity to enjoy the glorious coastal and rural setting while savouring the unique history of the region.